Hutton Rudby Road, Crathorne, North Yorkshire

 The Crathorne family maintained the Catholic faith after the Reformation and, no doubt, Mass was held in the manor house.
-It is sometimes said (e.g. the list description) that a (or this) chapel was built in 1777 but this is challenged in Peter Markey’s publication.
+It is sometimes said (e.g. in the list description) that a (or this) chapel was built in 1777 but this is challenged in Peter Markey’s Brief History (c.1977).
 He cites a document of 1816 stating that the then chapel was ‘formerly a Cowhouse’ but there seems no firm evidence for the 1777 dating and this is probably a self-perpetuating tradition.
 Markey cites documents that indicate the chapel was complete by the end of 1821 and suggests it was probably the result of efforts by the ‘resident Missioner’, Fr George Corless, using funds from a donation by Ralph Crathorne in 1742 to endow the Crathorne mission.
 After much neglect the chapel was restored from the mid-1960s.

 Architect: Not established

 Original Date: 1821